Generalized Gross-Pitaevskii Equation for 2D Bosons with Attractive Interactions

+{\it Summary:} In this Letter, we introduced and explored a non-linear equation for attractive 2D Bose systems, providing a bridge to the well-established mean-field description of repulsive interactions~\cite{LiebCMP2001,LeeJPB2002,ChernyPRE2001}.
+The generalized GPE enables a quantitative description of the system using simple (semi-)analytical tools.
+For instance, in the challenging regime of intermediate interaction strengths, the system's energy can be obtained variationally by employing the Townes-soliton profile $f_\text{T}(r/\tilde R)$ where $\tilde R$~ is a variational parameter that minimizes the mean-field energy (see Fig.~\ref{fig:fig3}(b) and SM~\cite{supp}).

-{\it Quench dynamics.} We anticipate that one of the main applications of the generalized Gross-Pitaevskii equation will be the exploration of non-equilibrium dynamics -- an area that appears otherwise inaccessible for 2D attractive Bose gases.
-To illustrate this possibility, we consider the quench dynamics of the system—a standard paradigm for investigating non-equilibrium physics in closed systems~\cite{Polkovnikov2011}.
+{{\it Outlook: Quench dynamics.}} We anticipate that one of the main applications of the generalized Gross-Pitaevskii equation will be the exploration of non-equilibrium dynamics and { quantum control (see, e.g., Ref.~\cite{Hasan2024} for a recent use of an effective mean-field approach in this context)} -- an area that appears otherwise inaccessible for 2D attractive Bose gases.
+To illustrate this possibility, we consider the quench dynamics of the system, a standard paradigm for investigating non-equilibrium physics in closed systems~\cite{Polkovnikov2011}.
 We initiate the system in the ground state of the harmonic oscillator at $t=0$ and consider the time dynamics of $\langle r^2\rangle$ at $t>0$, assuming a finite value of $B_2$, see Fig.~\ref{fig:figure4}.
 We see that for weak interactions, the quench dynamics generates oscillations at frequencies $\Omega\simeq 2$, consistent with the scale-invariant dynamics.
-At stronger interactions, this universality breaks down, and we observe an interference pattern (beating) in the time evolution.
-This interference arises from the time dynamics of $g$ in Eq.~\eqref{eq:r2}, which resonates with the universal, scale-invariant dynamics.
-By analyzing the frequencies of the ensuing modes, we gain insight into the system's excitation spectrum.
+At stronger interactions, this universality breaks down, and we observe an interference pattern (beating) in the time evolution, {see End Matter}.